 Point Spread Betting in Basketball

-Another sport where the point spread betting strategy is used is basketball.
+Another sport where the point spread strategy is used is basketball.
 Here it is possible to use half points as well.
 If you do a quick search, you will see that half points are sold for 10 pence each at the majority of online gambling portals.
 Let us give you an example.
 Imagine team A are given odds of 1.91 and a point spread of -6.5.
 They are the favourites.
 Here is what you can expect to see at different bookmakers:

 - Team A at odds of 1.83 and a point spread of -6.0